Our Beliefs

 We believe in a harm reduction-based understanding of support and community care.

-We use harm reduction as a guiding principle for all our work through advocating for the human rights of sex workers and meeting sex workers where they are without judgment or punishment.
+We use harm reduction as a guiding principle for all our work through advocating for the human rights of sex workers and meeting people where they are without judgment or punishment.
 We strive to strengthen the network of sex worker support and sex worker-driven advocacy in Rhode Island.

 We are an anti-racist, anti-transphobic, anti-xenophobic, and anti-ableist organization.